 One theory goes that Thomas based the track on an old aboriginal trail they used to travel between the coastal plain and the hinterland.
-There are indications that there was a track that turned off BT track that used to head down to the falls.
+Rumor has it than an Aboriginal boy had shown Thomas about the track and had almost certainly been used as "an escape route" for one "tribe" to get away from another.
+There are indications that there was a track that turned off Bullocky Tom's track that used to head down to Crystal Falls.
 I'm sure the early tin miners would have known about the falls, as they found tin everywhere in the creek all the way up to the mine shafts.

-In the days of Bullocky Tom the track started at Ollera Creek, where ships landed supplies brought up from Townsville, some 60 Km away.
-From there the track followed big crystal creek upstream on the northern side, then followed Cairn creek, before beginning the big climb up the ridge line on the southern side of Cairn creek into the top of the Paluma range.
+In the days of Bullocky Tom, the track started at Ollera Creek where ships landed supplies brought up from Townsville, some 60 kilometers away.
+From there the track followed Big Crystal Creek upstream on the northern side, then followed Cairn Creek, before beginning the big climb up the ridgeline on the southern side of Cairn Creek into the top of the Paluma range.

 This walk should only be attempted by fit, experienced and well equipped bush walkers.
 The total distance of 17.7km to Paluma dam may not sound overly long it is the climb to nearly 1000 m in altitude which makes this walk a serious adventure.
-The track has been cleared since cyclone Yasi and is well marked with markers and ribbons sometimes fallen trees and vegetation may obscure the track and walkers must ensure that they don't loose the track.
+The track has been cleared since Cyclone Yasi 2011 and is well marked with markers and ribbons.
+Sometimes fallen trees and vegetation may obscure the track and walkers must ensure that they don't loose the track.

 A car shuffle is recommend so you can do this as a through walk.